 For example:

 The UK Home Office does not assess an invitation letter UK visa in isolation.
 It is reviewed alongside your full application to understand whether your visit is genuine, temporary, and credible.
+They check these:

 The details in your invitation letter for the UK visa must match your visa form and supporting documents.